GoogleCloudPlatform/community/tutorials/gke-workload-id-clientserver/index.md

 ### Understanding the projected service account token

-If you look at the `k-project/project-details.yaml` file, you see a pod overlay that includes the following:
+In the `k-project/project-details.yaml` file is a pod overlay that includes the following:

     serviceAccountName: gke-sa
     volumes: